Essential Math IVA

 The management team of Elle King (hit song “Exs and Ohs”) and Fitz and the Tantrums (hit song “HandClap”) provided me with the opportunity to work with the tour manager to make the below videos prior to the concerts.

-Last school year, my principal, Dr. Annette Ziegler, asked me to also serve as the school wide "Kindness Coordinator" for Coon Rapids High School (one of the largest high schools in the largest school district in the Minneapolis, Minnesota area) to assist the administrative team in promoting a culture of kindness in our school.
-Aside from my special education job roles and responsibilities, I have implemented and overseen several successful kindness activities, secured a wide variety of donated items and received several kindness messages for our "Kindness Matters" campaign.
+Last school year, my principal, Dr. Annette Ziegler, asked me to also serve as the school wide "Kindness Coordinator" for Coon Rapids High School to assist the administrative team in promoting a culture of kindness in our school.
+Aside from my special education job roles and responsibilities, I implemented and oversaw several student led activities and received several celebrity kindness messages for our daily announcements (see below video).
 I was also featured in the May 2018 issue of Reader’s Digest (page 111) for my kindness efforts at school and within the community.

 Jamie WeiszSpecial Education TeacherCoon Rapids High School2340 Northdale BlvdCoon Rapids, MN email@example.com